Kitui County: Education

+Additional funds are required to improve the water supply situation for schools.
+These investments would pay for new or upgraded water facilities in schools, and a professional operation and maintenance service.
+With regards to water infrastructure, schools would benefit from rainwater harvesting systems and piped water schemes and handpump sources if they do not already have these facilities.

 Health

 There are a total of 256 health facilities in the county with one county referral hospital.
 County has 2,084 health personnel of different cadre.

 HIV prevalence is at 4.2% below the national 5.9%.